Welcome to College 2020/21 – Keeping you Covid-19 safe

 Learners will be called once more during the week if they miss their first call.
 If this second call is missed then the enrolment will be added to the end of our enrolment queue to be called again once all other stage ones are called.
 If you miss your call, you are welcome to call back the number, but please be aware that the staff member may be calling other students at the time so could be busy.

-Click here to view the video update from Stuart Rimmer, Chief Executive at East Coast College.
+Video update from Stuart Rimmer, Chief Executive

 What this means for all learners doing A Levels, GCSEs and Functional Skills:

 - A grade will be issued.
 This will be determined by various sources of data including teachers’ assessments, mock exams, assignments and non-exam assessments.

 For all learners doing a BTEC (and other) vocational qualification, for example, in hair, beauty, engineering, childcare, motor vehicle, functional skills and more:

 - Please continue to do assignments set and work with your teachers remotely.

 The government guidelines are that no exams will take place this academic year.
 All students will be given a grade where applicable by the end of August.

 We are working with awarding bodies very closely and as soon as we have more detailed information and answers, we will share it with you.

 Please note, this information is changing regularly, so keep checking this page for updates.